Majdanpek

 Majdanpek (Мајданпек; Maidan) is a town and municipality located in the Bor District of the eastern Serbia, and is not far from the border of Romania.
-According to 2011 census, the municipality of Majdanpek had a population of 18,686 people, while the town of Majdanpek had a population of 7,699.
+According to 2022 census, the municipality of Majdanpek had a population of 14,559 people, while the town of Majdanpek had a population of 8,310.

 Name

 The name "Majdanpek" is derived from the words majdan meaning "quarry" (from Arabic maydān) and pek meaning "much, big, very" in Turkish.
 In Romanian, the town is known as Maidan.

 History

 There is an archaeological site in Majdanpek, from the time of the Vinča culture, which provides one of the earliest known examples of copper metallurgy, dated to 5th millennium BC.
 Chalcolithic excavations exist in Kapetanova Pecina, Praurija, Kameni Rog and Roman site of Kamenjar.

 The town is famous as a copper mine district, since the early 17th century.
 The origin of the name is based on words majdan (related to Turkish madän, mine) and river Pek - mine on river Pek.
 Throughout its history, mining development was held by many foreign owners (Czechs, Belgians, Austrians), and was extensively exploited.
-The town was industrialized in the mid-20th century, by the industrial program supported by SFR Yugoslavia's Government of that time, and the personal influence of J.B.Tito (marshal and lifetime prime minister since the end of World War II until 1980).
+The town was industrialized in the mid-20th century.
 Through the late 20th century, the town was in a period of industrial progress and one of the most developed areas in copper mining and metallurgy.